practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 kind of object relationship comes with benefits and costs that are easier to reason about when you recognize them for what they are.

-Like most ideas from [Growing Object Oriented Software, Guided by Tests][GOOS], I have not yet had a chance to apply this particular set of heuristics frequently enough to know the full extent of their usefulness.
+As with most ideas from [Growing Object-Oriented Software, Guided by Tests][GOOS], I have not yet had a chance to apply this particular set of heuristics frequently enough to know the full extent of their usefulness.
 However, it never hurts to have specific words to describe ideas that previously were hard for me to express without relying heavily on intuition.

-I would love to hear from you if you can think of ways to connect these ideas back to your own projects, or to the open source projects you've worked with.
+I would love to hear from you if you can think of ways to connect these ideas back to your own projects or to the open source projects you've worked with.
 If you have an interesting story to share, please leave a comment!

 [GOOS]: http://www.growing-object-oriented-software.com/